BIGJRA/BIGJRA.github.io/rejuv.md

 -   Use the trucker to get to Gearen City, then go to Oceana Pier.
 Head to the southeast, then follow the guy into the warehouse.

--   If you try to go north, you’ll get shocked, and your Pokémon will faint.
+-   If you try to go north, you’ll get shocked, and your Pokemon will faint.
 The key here is to transform the Factory field into Short-Circuit via battling the Electrike trainer in the southwest and getting it to use Discharge.
 Once you’ve done this, head through